SoftwareAG/c8y-docs/content/web/application-configuration-bundle/branding-and-languages.md

 ### Branding and language customization

 Using [application options](/web/application-configuration/#application-options), each tenant can customize the look and feel of built-in applications and add or replace the languages available in the applications.
-As described in [Application options](/web/application-configuration/#application-options), the underlying mechanism is static hosted web application.
+As described in [application options](/web/application-configuration/#application-options), the underlying mechanism is static hosted web application.

 In this tutorial we are publishing two web applications: